Volunteers (1985 film): Production

 The film was in the works for six years before it was made.
 Volunteers was filmed in Tuxtepec, Oaxaca, Mexico.
 The filmmakers built a Thai village based on the Karen people of Burma's Golden Triangle, building the world's longest wooden suspension bridge, which was more than 250 yd long.
-A cast of over 100 people from all over the world, including Thai families, spent two and a half months filming.
+A cast of more than 100 people from around the world, including Thai families, spent two and a half months filming.

-Meyer states that the director of the Peace Corps, Sargent Shriver, read the script and complained that it "was like spitting on the American flag," and demanded changes.
+Meyer states that the director of the Peace Corps, Sargent Shriver, read the script and complained that it "was like spitting on the American flag", and he demanded changes.
 The changes were never made, but by the time the film was released, Shriver was no longer director, and Peace Corps officials were willing to endorse the film.

-This film marked the reunion of Hanks and Candy, who starred in Splash.
-It is also the film where Hanks reconnected with his future wife, Rita Wilson, whom he had first met when they worked on an episode of Bosom Buddies.
+This film marked the reunion of Hanks and Candy, who had starred in Splash.
+It is also the film in which Hanks reconnected with his future wife, Rita Wilson, whom he had met when they worked on an episode of Bosom Buddies.

 The scene in which Wilson and Hanks enjoy Coca-Cola was criticized as product placement, as TriStar was a unit of Columbia Pictures, then owned by The Coca-Cola Company.
-Co-writer Levine denies this, stating that the scene appeared in the first draft of the film written in 1980, when Metro-Goldwyn-Mayer was to be the studio.
+Cowriter Levine denies this, stating that the scene appeared in the first draft of the film written in 1980, when Metro-Goldwyn-Mayer was to be the studio.

 The film spoofs a number of David Lean epics, including Lawrence of Arabia and The Bridge on the River Kwai, with the Washington State University Fight Song used in place of the "Colonel Bogey March".

 Reception

 Box office

-The film debuted No. 2 at the box office, earning $5,184,360 over its opening weekend.
+The film debuted at number 2 at the box office, earning $5,184,360 during its opening weekend.
 It ultimately grossed a domestic total of $19,875,740.

 Critical response

 Volunteers received generally mixed reviews from critics.
-The film holds a 58% positive "Rotten" score on the review aggregator Rotten Tomatoes.
+The film holds a 58% score on the review aggregator, Rotten Tomatoes.

 Walter Goodman of The New York Times praised the "steady directorial hand" of Nicholas Meyer and the "stylishly droll performance" of Tom Hanks, about whom Goodman added, "He is a center of confidence amid the frantic goings-on, turning peril into opportunity with an accent and aplomb that are the birthright of an eighth-generation Bourne."

-Conversely, Variety called it "a very broad and mostly flat comedy" and wrote, "Toplined Tom Hanks gets in a few good zingers as an upperclass snob doing time in Thailand, but promising premise and opening shortly descend into unduly protracted tedium."
+Conversely, Variety called it "a very broad and mostly flat comedy", and wrote, "Toplined Tom Hanks gets in a few good zingers as an upperclass snob doing time in Thailand, but promising premise and opening shortly descend into unduly protracted tedium."